ruoxining/ruoxining.github.io/_pages/about.md

 # 🎹 Interesting Things!
 <!-- - interactive page -->
-- I have a <a href='https://ruoxining.github.io/OBvault'>blog</a> mostly in Chinese Mandarin.
+- I have a blog <a href='https://ruoxining.github.io/OBvault'>🏛️ Mini Babel Library</a> written mostly in Chinese Mandarin.
 I believe that taking notes is a good way forcing one to digest the knowledge duing learning and reinforce the understanding.
 Welcome to explore my notes in CS, AI, linguistics, and life skills here!
 <!-- - portfolio -->